We express our genuine support for family caregivers in several ways.

-Family Caregivers, a division of Guardian Healthcare, provides support to our clients, helping them stay in their homes and in their communities.
+Family Caregivers (a division of Guardian Healthcare) provides support to our clients, helping them stay in their homes and communities.
 Guardian Healthcare has two programs:

-Adult Family Care (AFC) provides financial* support to caregivers living with loved ones 16 and older.
+Adult Family Care (AFC) provides financial support to caregivers living with loved ones aged 16 and older.
 Caregivers receive monthly visits and training from a Registered Nurse and Case Manager.
-AFC is funded by MassHealth.
+MassHealth funds AFC.
 There is no cost to the client.
-The Caregiver support line can provide information on the Caregiver Support Program along with eligibility requirements: Phone: 1-888-620-2007
+The Caregiver support line can provide information on the Caregiver Support Program, including eligibility requirements.
+Phone: 1-888-620-2007.

-Group Adult Family Care (GAFC) provides assistance from Certified Personal Caregivers** in daily living activities along with Registered Nursing and Case Management services to individuals 22 or older.
-The goal of Group Adult Foster Care is to allow clients to avoid institutionalization and to be able to stay in their homes safely as long as possible.
-GAFC is funded by MassHealth.
+Group Adult Family Care (GAFC) assists Certified Personal Caregivers in daily living activities along with Registered Nursing and Case Management services to individuals aged 22 or older.
+The goal of Group Adult Foster Care is to allow clients to avoid institutionalization and to be able to stay in their homes safely for as long as possible.
+MassHealth funds GAFC.
 There is no cost to the client.
-The Caregiver support line can provide information on the Caregiver Support Program along with eligibility requirements: Phone: 1-888- 620-2007
+The Caregiver support line can provide information on the Caregiver Support Program, including eligibility requirements.
+Phone: 1-888- 620-2007.

-Guardian Healthcare is a Medicare and Medicaid certified agency.
-Guardian’s services are also covered by MassHealth and most commercial insurance agencies.
+Guardian Healthcare is a Medicare and Medicaid-certified agency.
+Our services are also covered by MassHealth and most commercial insurance agencies.

 What is a Primary Family Caregiver stipend?

 A Primary Family Caregiver stipend is monetary compensation paid to a Primary Family Caregiver for providing personal care services to an eligible patient enrolled in the Caregiver Support Program.
-The stipend benefit is not intended to replace career earnings, and receipt of the stipend payments does not create an employment relationship between VA and the Primary Family Caregiver.
+It is important to note that the stipend benefit does not intend to replace job earnings.
+The stipend payments’ receipt does not create an employment relationship between the Primary Family Caregiver and VA.